 As a result, you can typically get fair compensation for your injuries much faster and with lower legal fees, while allowing you to avoid the stress and uncertainty of court proceedings.

 In the unlikely event that court action is required, we can ensure your case is prepared effectively and that you have the very best representation for your hearing.
 Our team will also be with you every step of the way to provide the emotional support you need.

 Access to support and rehabilitation for spinal injuries

 Our spinal injury solicitors are sensitive to those who have suffered serious injury and know just how important it is to get you immediate expert rehabilitation.
-From the start, we’ll involve a specialist so that you’re given access to the ongoing therapy you need to make the fullest possible recovery from your accident.
+From the start, we’ll look to involve a specialist so that you’re able to access the ongoing therapy you need to make the fullest possible recovery from your accident.

-To help you adjust to life with a spinal injury, we’ll refer you to organisations and experts outside the legal process.
+To help you adjust to life with a spinal injury, we will look to refer you to organisations and experts outside the legal process.
 They can advise you on specialist equipment and will offer professional support to help you regain your independence and lead as normal a life as possible.

 Managing spinal injury compensation